Nift/Optional/README.md

   - Returns the stored value or undefined
 - `valueOrNull`
   - Returns the stored value or null
+- `tap`
+  - Call a method aside only if a value is given, without any modification on the optional (usually for debuging).
 - `toJSON`
   - Return the stored value or null if no value exists.
 Used with JSON serialization.